-The Portrait Project is a multimedia portrait of our diverse school community, designed to enrich our recent reflection on our school values.
-In addition to gathering photographs, texts and videos, the artistic team interviewed students, parents, alumni, faculty, staff and administrators, focusing on our dreams for the school.
-The project will be shared in an exhibition throughout the school’s spaces from March 9-31, 2017.
+The Portrait Project is a beautifully conceived multimedia portrait of our diverse school community, designed to enrich our recent reflection on our school values.
+In addition to gathering photographs, texts and videos, the artistic team interviewed students, parents, alumni, faculty, staff and administrators, focusing on our dreams for the future.

 The Portrait Project was conceived by Artistic Directors of Les Inachevés: Moïse Touré and Jacques Prunair, created in collaboration with choreographer, Francis Viet and local Bay Area artists Kiazad Ehya and Jan Stürmann as well as faculty artist, Matthew Perifano and lead producer, Michelle Haner.

 The artistic team is helmed by the French company Les Inachevés (Moïse Touré with Jacques Prunair and Francis Viet), who are joined by Bay Area artists Kiazad Enya (videographer) and Jan Stürman (photographer).
 They will be accompanied by faculty members Michelle Haner (lead producer) and Matthew Perifano (in-house videographer), and a small team of students from the high school.
 More information about the artists is available below.

 Moïse Touré is a visionary theater artist whose work breaks the traditional bounds of theater, reaching across disciplines and engaging broader social, philosophical, and pedagogical questions.
 With his company, Les Inachevés, he has undertaken multi-faceted projects throughout Europe, South America, the Caribbean, Africa and Asia.